Gladmar: History

-This section is empty.
-You can help by adding to it

 Utilities

-Electricity is provided to Gladmar by SaskPower from the Boundary Dam Coal-Fired Power plant, and natural gas is provided by SaskEnergy. the village has 2 wells and a water pumping station with water treatment to distribute water to the community.
+Electricity is provided to Gladmar by SaskPower from the Boundary Dam Coal-Fired Power plant, and natural gas is provided by SaskEnergy. the village has two wells and a water pumping station with water treatment to distribute water to the community.
 Sewage is held by septic tanks on individual properties, and pumped out with a sewer pump into the nearby dugout.

 There is landline telephone service provided by SaskTel, and a SaskTel mobile data booster tower in town.
 But wireless home internet is only available by satellite providers.

 Geology

-The area surrounding Gladmar consists of rolling hills and valleys which flatten out into Salt lakes to the southeast.
+The area surrounding Gladmar consists of rolling hills and valleys which flatten out into salt lakes to the southeast.
+The salt lakes are part of the Coteau Lakes (SK017) Important Bird Area of Canada.
 Gladmar is situated in the southern tip of Canada's grain belt, and due to a generally dry climate, soil erosion from strong gusting winds and rivers has long been a concern in the region.
-The area's natural resources include deposits of sodium sulphate and potassium sulphate, scattered oil pools, coal fields, and potash & salt resources.
+The area's natural resources include deposits of sodium sulphate and potassium sulphate, scattered oil pools, coal fields, and potash and salt resources.

-Plant and animal species
+Flora and fauna

 The plant life surrounding Gladmar consists of shortgrass prairie species.
 These species grow in the driest parts of North America's grasslands and usually consist of a single plant layer made up mostly of shallow-rooted bunch grasses that grow between 12 and 18 inch high.

 Some plant species indigenous to the area include western wheatgrass (Pascopyrum smithii), snowberry (Symphoricarpos), and silver sage.

 Animal species that can be found in the area include: golden eagle, pronghorn, prairie rattlesnake (Crotalus viridis), sage grouse (Centrocercus), prairie falcons, bobcats, and porcupines.

-Local fish in the area include: lake trout, walleye, northern pike, and Arctic grayling.